dzhang32/autogroceries/README.md

 ### Python package

-`autogroceries` can be used as a Python package, making it easy to integrate automated grocery shopping into scripts or pipelines:
+`autogroceries` can be used as a Python package, making it easy to integrate automated grocery shopping into scripts or pipelines.

+There are currently two available `Shopper`s, `autogroceries.shopper.sainsburys.SainsburysShopper` and `autogroceries.shopper.waitrose.WaitroseShopper`.
+All `Shopper`s have a `shop` method which takes as input a dictionary of ingredients and the desired quantity of each, for example:

 ```python
 from autogroceries.shopper.sainsburys import SainsburysShopper